Call it summer school in public service — Harvard Gazette

 Though projects wrapped up when classes resumed this fall, some fellows remain in touch with the organizations and people they worked with, and plan to continue to do so.

-“We’re really excited about transforming how students at Harvard orient to service,” said Matt Segneri ’04, M.B.A. ’10, executive director of the Harvard Innovation Lab and director of the i-lab’s Social Enterprise Initiative.
+“We’re really excited about transforming how students at Harvard orient to service,” said Matt Segneri ’04, M.B.A. ’10, Bruce and Bridgitt Evans Executive Director of the Harvard Innovation Labs and director of the i-lab’s Social Enterprise Initiative.

 “My belief is so much meaning and purpose and ‘success,’ if you want to call that, in life involves service to others,” he said.
 “The more we embody that, and the experience of being a Harvard student, and the work we go out to do in the world, I think, is deeply impactful.
 And no one captures that better than all of you.”